HEMALATHAifet/PRODIGY_GenAI_Internship/PRODIGY_GA_01/README.md

 # 🧠 Text Generation with GPT-2
 **Prodigy Internship – Task 1 at Generative_AI**

-This project demonstrates how to build a simple text generation application using OpenAI's GPT-2 language model.
+This project demonstrates how to build a simple *text generation application using OpenAI's GPT-2 language model*.
 It includes an interactive web interface powered by Gradio, allowing users to input a prompt and receive AI-generated text responses.

 ---